 In some cases, we may request that a parent provide medical evidence, when a child has failed to attend school regularly.
 This can be a doctor's appointment card, a copy of the prescription or medicine prescribed.
-If this evidence is not provided, the absence will be recorded an unauthorised.
+If this evidence is not provided, the absence will be recorded an unauthorised, unless after consultation with the parent, we believe the absence should be authorised.